CryptoDevWill/twitter-v2-simple/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 A simplified version of Twitters V2 api with straight forward functions and callbacks.
-This package is still in development and will add new features in the future.
+If you need quick simple functions such as follow, like, DM and others, then this package is for you.
+Contributor williamdsanders05@gmail.com This package is still under development.

 <!-- GETTING STARTED -->